WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Malvika-Sharan/Weekly-Meetings.md

 #### What did you struggle with?

 - Collaboration Cafes at 7:00 pm hasn't been working with the community members
+  - KW: So true :sob: Totally understandable I guess.
+Moving to 3pm for this month?

 #### What would you like to work on next month?